Create An Interactive Application Landscape

 Creating Extra Views and Diagrams

-As discussed you often create a multiple set of views (and per view a diagram).
+As discussed, you often create multiple views (and, per view, a diagram).
 A stakeholder who wants to manage the application landscape diagram(s) can choose in this way which view is best used in what situation.

 To create extra views and diagrams: